Torstensson's Jutland campaign: Swedish plan

-The plan has been noted by historians as being "well ahead of its time".
+The plan has been noted by historian Michael Fredholm von Essen as being "well ahead of its time".
 In short, Torstensson would lead an attack through Germany, conquering Jutland and subsequently transporting his army over to the Danish islands, attacking Copenhagen once he had crossed all of them.
 At the same time, a corps of 2,200 men (2,000 infantry and 200 cavalry) under the command of Colonel Erik Hansson Ulfsparre would attack southern Zealand.
 Along with this, Field Marshal Gustav Horn would invade Scania, after which he would ship his troops over to Copenhagen and unite with Torstensson, forcing Christian IV to surrender.
-Along with this, envoys were also sent to the Netherlands to negotiate with Louis de Geer to send a fleet to Denmark to use as transport over to the Danish islands.
+Envoys were also sent to the Netherlands to negotiate with Louis de Geer to send a fleet to Denmark to use as transport over to the Danish islands.

 The Swedish plan was intended as a surprise attack, with one historian referring to it as a "true Blitzkrieg plan".
 However, the contemporary communication lines were not be quick enough for such planned coordination.

 Prelude

 After receiving the order to attack Denmark in early October, Torstensson quickly prepared defences on the Bohemian and Moravian borders, and marched towards the north-west, refraining from informing his officers of their destination.
 The army Torstensson brought consisted of around 12,000 national troops, and adding the officers and underofficers, it had a total strength of around 16,000 experienced men.
 Along with the army, Torstensson brought with him three generals, Carl Gustaf Wrangel, Mortaigne de Potelles, and Arvid Wittenberg, each commanding their own column in the Swedish march.
 Torstensson's officers were only notified of his intention once arrived at Havelberg on 6 December, allowing him to take the Danes by surprise.

-Swedish intelligence suggested that the garrison in Glückstadt had a strength of 500 men, while there was only 5,000 men in all of Holstein, Jutland, and the Danish islands combined.
+Swedish intelligence suggested that the garrison in Glückstadt had a strength of 500 men, while there were only 5,000 men in all of Holstein, Jutland, and the Danish islands combined.
 However, in reality, there was some 6,100 men in Jutland alone.